musichackathon/mmh_jekyll/_projects/2017-08-05-ToneSpace.md

 creator_names: ['Tasdique', 'Sammy', 'Omar', 'Aman']
 ---

-An interactive web app that allows users to create visual music
+This demonstration demoed an interactive web app that allows users to create visual music.

 The technologies used in this project include:
 Pubnub, Bitballoon, sublime text, express.

 Check out the project [here](Tonespace.bitballoon.com).